-It is estimated that one in every 3,600 children born in Canada has cystic fibrosis.
-More than 4,000 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.
+It is estimated that one in every 3,600 children born in Canada has CF. More than 4,100 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.

-Cystic fibrosis is a genetic disease that occurs when a child inherits two defective copies of the gene responsible for cystic fibrosis, one from each parent.
+CF is a genetic disease that occurs when a child inherits two defective copies of the gene responsible for cystic fibrosis, one from each parent.
 Approximately, one in 25 Canadians carry one defective copy of the CF gene.
-Carriers do not have cystic fibrosis, nor do they exhibit any of the symptoms of the disease.
+Carriers do not have CF, nor do they exhibit any of the related symptoms.

-When two parents who are carriers have a child, there is a 25 percent chance that the child will be born with cystic fibrosis; there is also a 50 percent chance that the child will be a carrier; and a 25 percent chance that the child will neither be a carrier nor have cystic fibrosis.
+When two CF carriers have a child, there is a 25 percent chance that the child will be born with CF. There is also a 50 percent chance that the child will be a carrier, and a 25 percent chance that the child will not be a carrier, nor have CF.

 CF is a multi-system disorder that produces a variety of symptoms including: